illinoistech-itm/jhajek/itmd-521/cluster-read-write-assignment/Readme.md

-# ITMD-521 Assignment - Data Read & Write
+# ITMD-521 Assignment - Cluster Read & Write

 Using this chart, find the dataset you are to use for this assignment